parrenin/IceChrono/README.md

 - `LID-prior.txt`                           : depth / background Lock-in-Depth / standard deviation (in %)
 - `thinning-prior.txt`                      : depth / background thinning function / standard deviation (in %)
 - `ice_age.txt`                             : depth / age / sigma for ice age observations
-- `gas_age.txt`                             : depth / age / sigma for gas age observations
+- `air_age.txt`                             : depth / age / sigma for air age observations
 - `Ddepth.txt`                              : depth / Delta-depth / sigma for Delta-depth observations
 - `ice_age_intervals.txt`		   			: depth\_top / depth\_bottom / duration / sigma for dated ice intervals observations
-- `gas_age_intervals.txt`   		    	: depth\_top / depth\_bottom / duration / sigma for dated gas intervals observations
+- `air_age_intervals.txt`   		    	: depth\_top / depth\_bottom / duration / sigma for dated air intervals observations

 Then you have one directory per drilling couple, which contains:
 - `parameters-CovarianceObservations.py`    : this file allows to define the correlation of drilling couple specific observations
 - `ice_depth.txt`           : depth1 / depth2 / sigma on age for ice-ice stratigraphic links observations
-- `gas_depth.txt`           : depth1 / depth2 / sigma on age for gas-gas stratigraphic links observations
+- `air_depth.txt`           : depth1 / depth2 / sigma on age for air-air stratigraphic links observations
-- `icegas_depth.txt`        : depth1 / depth2 / sigma on age for ice-gas stratigraphic links observations
+- `iceair_depth.txt`        : depth1 / depth2 / sigma on age for ice-air stratigraphic links observations
-- `gasice_depth.txt`        : depth1 / depth2 / sigma on age for gas-ice stratigraphic links observations
+- `airice_depth.txt`        : depth1 / depth2 / sigma on age for air-ice stratigraphic links observations

 A few things you need to know to use Icechrono:
 1) You can use whatever units you want but they need to be consistent.
 For example, if you use meters for the depths and years for the dated horizons, you need to use meters per years for the accumulation rates.